gwenshap/DBD-Oracle/README.win32.txt

 15) Using the "Set" command add "ORACLE_USERID=test/test@test" substituting test with the username/password@database you wish to run the make test files against.
         Note: it is not necessary to do this step for the compile and install to work.
-              However, the self-test programs included with Oracle-DBD will not run correctly is this varaible is not set.
+     However: The self-test programs included with Oracle-DBD will mostly fail.

 16) Move to the DBD-Oracle directory in the Visual C++ window DOS prompt and enter the following.